-This guide provides troubleshooting procedures for Hitachi Data Ingestor (HDI) systems in cluster configurations.
+This manual provides troubleshooting for Hitachi Data Ingestor (HDI) systems.

-© 2017 Hitachi Vantara Corporation.
+© 2017- 2018 Hitachi Vantara Corporation.
 All rights reserved.

 No part of this publication may be reproduced or transmitted in any form or by any means, electronic or mechanical, including photocopying and recording, or stored in a database or retrieval system for commercial purposes without the express written permission of Hitachi, Ltd., or Hitachi Vantara Corporation (collectively, "Hitachi").
 Licensee may make copies of the Materials provided that any such copy is: (i) created as an essential step in utilization of the Software as licensed and is used in no other manner; or (ii) used for archival purposes.
 Licensee may not make any other copies of the Materials.
 "Materials" mean text, data, photographs, graphics, audio, video and documents.